Make every purchase count with UROKO REWARDS! Learn More

 • 1 tsp dried oregano

-• 1½ cups all-purpose flour
+• 1½ cups al- purpose flour

-• 1 (12 oz) bottle of beer
+• 1 bottle of beer (12 oz)

 • Vegetable oil for frying (about 3 cups)

-• Corn tortillas, warmed
+• Corn tortillas warmed

-• Cotija cheese, crumbled
+• Cotija cheese crumbled (for the funk!)

-White Sauce Ingredients:
+White Sauce Ingredients

 • 1 cup mayo